Waterford Motorcycle Accident Attorney

 - Use caution lane-splitting.
-Never lane-split when traffic is moving at higher speeds, and watch out for drivers attempting to change lanes.
+Never lane-split when traffic moves at higher speeds; watch out for drivers attempting to change lanes.

 - Take a motorcycle safety course, even if you're an experienced rider.
 You might even get a discount on your insurance, which makes it well worth it.

 - Never speed or drink and ride.
-Forty percent or more of riders die in a motorcycle accident because they have been drinking.
-Speeding is involved in one-third of all fatal accidents.
+Forty percent or more riders die in a motorcycle accident because they have been drinking, and speeding is involved in one-third of all fatal accidents.

 Related articles by Waterford motorcycle attorney Ed Smith: